-The Citrus Experiment Station, now known as the CRC-AES, is still home to "one of the world's most extensive citrus diversity collections," with approximately 1,000 types of citrus trees (two trees per type) on over 22 acres of the UCR campus.8 In a testament to its continuing significance for citrus growers around the world, the CRC-AES received a \$3.5 million grant in early 2019 to fund research https://news.ucr.edu/articles/2019/03/14/35-million-givaudan-gift-will-protect-citrus-collection.
-(Accessed 10 June 2020).
+The Citrus Experiment Station, now known as the CRC-AES, is still home to "one of the world's most extensive citrus diversity collections," with approximately 1,000 types of citrus trees (two trees per type) on over 22 acres of the UCR campus.8 In a testament to its continuing significance for citrus growers around the world, the CRC-AES received a \$3.5 million grant in early 2019 to fund research into an invasive disease known as citrus greening disease (Figure 4.5-5).
+The CRC-AES still occupies the same swath of fields it has for over half a century, with an eclectic variety of buildings and support structures, through UCR.
+The Gage Canal still cuts a diagonal swath through the area, as it has since the late 19th century.